OVAL-Community/OVAL/README.md

 - https://github.com/OVAL-Community/OVAL/releases/tag/v5.12.1

 # OVAL 6.0 Official Release
+**12/01/2025**
+Note:  OVAL 6.0.x development is now on hold, pending future discussions with NIST on SCAP 3.0.
+OVAL 5.12.x should be used for all 'stable' SCAP development at this time.

 **01/24/2025**
 The OVAL board is proud to announce the release of OVAL 6.0, which is the first 'major' release of OVAL in nearly 20 years.
 OVAL 5.0 was released back in 2006!